 The American Board of Plastic Surgery is the ONLY board approved by the American Board of Medical Specialists which has traditionally overseen the training and certification of Plastic and Reconstructive Surgeons.
 Certification by any other board does not assure you that a surgeon has the same education and training as required by the American Board of Plastic Surgery and the American Board of Medical Specialists.
 Most other boards have less strict criteria for certification and some require only a fee to obtain certification.
 When considering which plastic surgeon you will choose to do your surgery, we encourage you to call the American Board of Medical Specialists at 1-866-275-2267 to see if your surgeon is certified by the American Board of Plastic Surgery.

-Dr. Bauer is also both members of the American Society of Plastic Surgeons (ASPS) which was established in 1931 and is the largest plastic surgery organization in the world.
+Dr. Bauer is also a member of the American Society of Plastic Surgeons (ASPS) which was established in 1931 and is the largest plastic surgery organization in the world.
 The ASPS is dedicated to advancing quality care in plastic surgery by encouraging high standards in training, ethics, physician practice, research, and continuing medical education.
 All members of the ASPS are required to be certified by the American Board of Plastic Surgery.